rsesek/zcpointer/README.md

 references.
 The goal is to allow C++ developers to write programs without _ever_ having a pointer that is not automatically managed by a smart scoper.

-The library provides two types to do this:
+The library provides three types to do this:

 - `zc::owned<T>` provides an identical interface to `std::unique_ptr<T>`, but which can track outstanding weak references.
 - `zc::ref<T>` is the return value of `zc::owned<T>::get()`.
 It stands for a `T*` but is used to ensure use-after-free does not occur.
+- `zc::member<T>` is used to wrap member or local variables that should be constructed in-place, but which may have pointers-to vended out to other objects.
+This overloads `zc::member<T>::operator&` to return a `zc::ref<T>` when taking the address.

 To achieve zero-cost, the zcpointer library can be compiled with or without the `ZCPOINTER_TRACK_REFS` option.
 When disabled, `zc::owned` is just a type alias for `std::unique_ptr`